2021 update on Lungarotti

-Exploring the wines of Umbria
+Exploring the wines of Umbria: my visits of 2015

 Looking at the wines of Italy from another country, in my case, the UK, it is easy to get fixated by the big success stories.
 All wine drinkers know about Pinot Grigio and Prosecco, while wine aficionados collect and drink Barolo, Barbaresco, Brunello, Super Tuscans and a few more.
 But the real joy of Italian wine is its deeply regional nature.
 For example, there is far more to Piemonte than the famous wines made with Nebbiolo.
 Similarly, Umbria has distinctive, even unique, wines which it contributes to the remarkable diversity of Italian wine while at the same time its producers seek to serve all the needs of the region.
-The most important unique wine of the region is, of course, the full-bodied, massively tannic Sagrantino di Montefalco, of which more later.
+The most important unique wine of the region is, of course, the full-bodied, massively tannic Sagrantino di Montefalco, the distinctive star of the wines of Umbria.
 What I want to show here is how Umbria can do good to very good versions of just about every wine style.
 It has a number of very good fairly neutral but fine food-friendly whites; some oaked whites; some sparkling wines traditional and modern; rosés; light and full-bodied reds from local and from international grape varieties; and both botrytis-affected and passito sweet wines.
 OK, there is no ice wine from this pretty hot region, and no fortified wine, but that is a great range.In the following, I have illustrated the main wine types of Umbria with wines tasted from a number of estates on a visit in September 2015.
 As you can see from the pictures, Janet and I also saw some of Umbria’s great cities of pilgrimage and art: Assisi, Montefalco and Trevi.
 I would like to thank the following wineries for these visits:

 Grecante, Arnaldo Caprai, Colli Martani DOC, 13% – 100% Greccheto – classic restrained white with attractive hints of citrus and peach on the nose and then a surprising intensity on the palate.
 This €10 wine is not going to set the Tiber alight (yes it does flow through Umbria on its way to Rome) but it ticks a lot of boxes – subtle, refreshing, enough weight to match a range of foods.